renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/google-distroless.md

 | [Dependency graph][dependency-graph] |     ✓     |

 ## SBOM
-Trivy detects packages pre-installed in distroless images.
+Vul detects packages pre-installed in distroless images.

 ## Vulnerability
 Google Distroless is based on [Debian]; see there for details.